AndroidModLoader/SAShaderL/README.md

 - uniform int EntityModel; // Model index of the last entity being draw (-1 if no model)

 Few things to notice:
-- Shader size is limited to 4 kilobytes, except "blur", "grading", "shadowResolve", "contrast".
-They are 16 kilobytes maximum.
+- Shader size is limited to 16 kilobytes